molily/molily.de/_posts/2019-02-03-testing-angular.md

 We need to identify what the Service does, what we need test and how we test it.

 - The Service holds an internal state, namely in the private `count` and `subject` properties.
 We cannot and should not access these properties in the test.
-- The Service has a public method, `getCount`, for reading the state.
+- The Service has a public method for reading the state, `getCount`.
 It does not return a synchronous value, but an RxJS Observable.
 We will use `getCount` to get the current count and also to subscribe to changes.
 - Last but not least, the Service has three public methods for changing the state: `increment`, `decrement` and `reset`.
-We will call these methods and then check whether the state has changed appropriately.
+We will call these methods and then check whether the state has changed accordingly.

 Let us write the test code!
 We create a file called `counter.service.spec.ts` and fill it with test suite boilerplate code: